liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - c# clean code fundamentals videos
   - Entity framework and setting up databases
   - entity framework for GET/POST requests

+### Day 76: March 19, Friday

+**Today's progress**:
+  - Made a quick MVC website with in memory data for toy car auditing
+  - nice to do it without following a tutorial!
+  - Will need to keep doing it.

 Liam Statham